Fabbby/deep_detection_plugin/README.md

 The storage location of the data is in the home directory of the user under deep_detection_images.

 ## Version
-The deep detection extension is compatible with JOSM version 15238 (tested version) and requires the plugins "Area Selector,...,...
+The deep detection extension is compatible with JOSM version 15238 (tested version) and requires the plugins "Area Selector, austriaadresshelper,log4j"

 ## License

-Its a modifikation of the Area_Selector-Plugin @ https://github.com/JOSM/areaselector
-Methods from aleaselctor were refractored and modifyed.
+It is a modification of the Area_Selector-Plugin https://github.com/JOSM/areaselector Methods from Area_Selector-Plugin are refractored and modifyed.
 The icons are based on Area Selector Plugin.
 The plugin was developed as part of the Big Data Internship at DBS Leipzig and is used exclusively for research purposes.